remix-run/remix/docs/api/remix.md

 #### `cookie.expires`

 The `Date` on which this cookie expires.
-Note that if a cookie has both `maxAge` and `expires`, this value will the date at the current time plus the `maxAge` value since `Max-Age` takes precedence over `Expires`.
+Note that if a cookie has both `maxAge` and `expires`, this value will be the date at the current time plus the `maxAge` value since `Max-Age` takes precedence over `Expires`.

 ```js
 const cookie = createCookie("user-prefs", {